SAP-samples/btp-setup-automator/docs/FAQ.md

 ..
 ```

+### How can I subscribe to a deployed SaaS application?

+SaaS applications are deployed in a global account and if registered available in all subaccounts.
+They have to be handled differently when creating an app subscription.
+You have to provide the following values in your btpsa files:

+* In the `parameters.json` file you must provide a value for the `"customAppProviderSubaccountId"`.
+This subaccount must be a subaccount where the application is available e. g. the provider subaccount.
+This is needed to execute the validation of the use case file.
+* In the `usecase.json` file when you specify the values for the `APPLICATION` that you want to subscribe to, make sure that you set the value of `"customerDeveloped"` to `true` as this will distinguish it from a regular application available on SAP BTP.

+> 📝 Tip - When deploying the app to SAP BTP into the provider subaccount make sure that the value for the plan is available via the BTP CLI.
+You can check that via `btp --format json list accounts/subscription --subaccount <YOUR SUBACCOUNT ID>`.

 ## Docker Specifics

 ### Suddenly I'm getting an "docker: Error response from daemon: Head "../ghcr.io/v2/sap-samples/btp-setup-automator/manifests/main": denied: denied.".
 What's going on here?